MichalBravansky/lightweight-shell/README.md

 The shell is packaged as a Docker container for easy distribution and execution.
 The Dockerfile for building the container image is located at the root of the project directory.

-The project uses GitHub Actions for continuous integration, which runs the unit tests and system tests on every push to the repository.
+The project uses GitHub Actions for continuous integration, which runs the unit tests, property tests, and system tests on every push to the repository.

 ### Modules used
 Some of the notable (built in) Python modules used in COMP0010 Shell include: